Billyrono/airbnb-clone-project./README.md

 DevOps Engineers ensure smooth deployment and scalability.

 Project Manager, Product Owner, and Scrum Master guide the workflow, priorities, and coordination.

+# UI Component Patterns

+The project’s frontend will be built using reusable, modular UI components to ensure consistency, maintainability, and scalability across all pages.
+Each component will follow a clean, responsive design pattern that adapts to both desktop and mobile screens.

+# Planned Components
+## 1. Navbar

+### Description:
+The navigation bar provides quick access to key areas of the application and remains consistent across all pages.

+### Features:

+Logo and brand name

+Search bar for property lookup

+User navigation menu (login/profile options)

+Responsive dropdown menu for smaller screens

+### Purpose:
+Enhances navigation and provides a consistent entry point for all user actions.

+## 2. Property Card

+### Description:
+Displays key property details in a compact, visually appealing format within property listings.

+### Features:

+Property image thumbnail

+Basic details: price, location, and rating

+“Favorite” or “Save” button for wishlists

+Responsive grid layout

+### Purpose:
+Allows users to quickly browse and compare properties without leaving the listing page.

+## 3. Footer

+### Description:
+The footer provides essential site-wide links and contact information.

+### Features:

+Navigation links (About, Contact, Privacy Policy)

+Company information

+Social media icons

+Copyright notice

+### Purpose:
+Enhances professionalism and provides users with additional navigation and contact options.

+# Design Approach

+### Each component will:

+Be reusable across multiple pages

+Follow a consistent color scheme and typography defined in the design system

+Use responsive layouts for both mobile and desktop

+Adhere to accessibility standards (WCAG 2.1)

+Be structured for easy integration into frameworks like React